 Drone use is far less glamorous for investigators than the fantasy of having a tiny super-spy in the sky.

 Drones are convenient tools that allow private investigators to help litigators build a case based on accuracy.
 But they aren’t practical for truly covert operations because of the reasons mentioned above.

 Nonetheless, the community will continue to see a rise in drone use.
 This makes it important for investigators to know the limitations from state-to-state.

-For more educational tidbits like this one, private investigators should head to our blog today.
+For more educational tidbits like this one, private investigators should head over to our blog today.